Skills for Success Program — Research and Innovation Stream

 Establishing a recycling training program for marginalized groups

-- The organization must be either a not-for-profit organization, for-profit organization (with non-commercial intent), labour union, research organization, think tank, academic institution, Indigenous organization (including band council, tribal council, or self-government entity), or a provincial/territorial government, institution, agency, or Crown Corporation.
+- The applicant must be one of the following types of organizations: not-for-profit organization, for-profit organization (with non-commercial intent), labour union, research organization, think tank, academic institution, Indigenous organization (including band council, tribal council, self-government entity), or a provincial/territorial government, institution, agency, or Crown Corporation.

 Who is eligible?